albedosehen/surql/README.md

   .limit(100)
   .execute() // Returns CustomerRaw[] with SurrealDB types

-// EXISTING: Get premium customers with transformation for UI display const premiumCustomers = await query<CustomerRaw, Customer>(connectionProvider, customerTable) .where({ tier: 'premium', active: true }) .where('lastOrder', Op.GREATER_THAN, new Date('2024-01-01'))
+// Get premium customers with transformation for UI display const premiumCustomers = await query<CustomerRaw, Customer>(connectionProvider, customerTable) .where({ tier: 'premium', active: true }) .where('lastOrder', Op.GREATER_THAN, new Date('2024-01-01'))